kwaroran/RisuAI/src/ts/plugins/migrationGuide.md

 So plugin 2.1 and 3.0 introduced a new plugin API versioning system.
 2.1 is mostly compatible with 2.0, but with some restricted APIs and added safe alternatives. however, 2.1 were just a transitional version, and still have some security issues due to API's structure.
 3.0 will introduce API overhaul with many breaking changes, with focus on security and stability.

-2.1 will not be deprecated unless a new plugin API version is released after 3.0. however, 3.0 will be the recommended version for new plugins, and 2.1 might show security warnings in future versions.
+2.1 can be deprecated in the future, but it will still be supported for a long time for compatibility reasons. however, 3.0 will be the recommended version for new plugins, and 2.1 might show security warnings in future versions.

 ## Declaring Plugin Version